VanoCherno/SimpleStateMachines/README.md

 # SimpleStateMachines
 Extendable and easy to use finite and hierarchical state machines to use in your projects.
-Primarily designed for Unity but since it does not depend on it you can use it outside of Unity.
+Primarily designed for Unity but since it does not depend on it you can use it outside of Unity as well.

 # Overview:
 Every state has ```Id``` by which state machine will allow operations on states.
 It's a generic value so you can use what ever you like as an ```Id```.